 The Game & Wildlife Conservation Trust’s Advisory Services continue to present a series of excellent bespoke snare training and other predator control best practice days throughout Scotland for those who manage the countryside for game, wildlife and biodiversity.

 - Tailored course material highlighting the fundamental importance of responsibility, animal welfare and best practice.

 - Provision of clear legal guidelines and information alongside useful hands-on tips through practical demonstrations.

 - Successful candidates will be awarded a certificate needed to gain your legally required ID number.

-* Those who have sat a snaring course run by either GWCT, SGA or BASC during or after May 2010 need not resit the course.
-Those who sat the course in March or April 2010 should contact the training provider and ask for their original certificate to be reissued with current date.
+* Those who have sat a snaring course run by either GWCT, SGA or BASC during or after May 2010 need not re-sit the course.
+However, voluntary attendance at another course to refresh your skills demonstrates good due diligence.

-Please note that no further snaring courses are being scheduled by GWCT Scotland until the outcome of the Scottish Government’s 2016 review is known.
-If you would like to be added to our waiting list, please contact our Scottish Headquarters - 01738 551511 or email@example.com.
+If you would like to be added to our course waiting list, please contact our Scottish Headquarters on 01738 551511 or email@example.com.